saint11/DeadWeight/source/index.md

 ### 0. Setup

-When the combat starts the **GM** places the enemies and player tokens on the **battle chart**.
-The GM also announces if the the advantage point is available.
+The *GM* starts by placing all the visible enemies in the map.

-Players must make a **free** dexterity test, adventurers that pass the test are now considered *fast* and will act before the enemy.
+Players must roll initiative, which is a simple **dexterity check**, adventurers that pass the test are now considered *fast* and will act before the enemy.
 Adventurers that fail are considered *slow* and go after the enemy.
 Be aware that some enemies abilities may change influence that.

 The **GM** separates 2 d6 for tracking morale, one for the enemies and one for the **adventurers**, that's the **morale tracker**.